 Henry Moore is one of the most iconographic artists of the 20th century.
 His works in sculpture, bronze, Rosenthal Porcelain, and on paper are well known for the fluidity of line work that is abstract and detailed.
-His works effortlessly draw out the viewer’s feelings of compassion, interest, and wonder and thus it is not difficult to see why his works have increased in value.
+His works effortlessly draw out the viewer’s feelings of compassion, interest, and wonder and thus it is not difficult to see why Henry Moore's value has increased.

 The 20th Century British and Irish Art sale at Bonham’s in November broke the world auction record for a work on paper by Moore.
 A 1941 drawing of a seated mother and child sold for $989,286.
 In addition, a 1939 bronze sculpture by Moore, Stringed Reclining Figure (